Curriculum Vitae

 · Organized meeting between undergraduate Investment banking students and investment bankers from HLHZ (Sept 22, 1999; Sept 27, 2000).
 Met with recruiter from Bear Sterns (Oct 17, 1999; Oct 16, 2000).
 Met recruiters from Lehman Brothers (November, 1999).

-THESIS ADVISING:
+THESIS ADVISING/EXAMINING:

-· PhD thesis committee member for PhD student Murray Reynolds at Otago University.
-Thesis topic: corporate finance, bankruptcy prediction, corporate governance.
-Primary supervisor is Gurmeet Bhabra.
+· 2012: PhD thesis committee member for Duminda Kuruppuarachchi at Otago University.
+Thesis topic: FX Markets (and related topics).
+Primary supervisor is I.M.
+Premachandra/Hai Lin.

-· PhD thesis committee member for PhD student Rasika Withanawasam at Otago University.
+· 2010-2012: PhD thesis committee member for PhD student Rasika Withanawasam at Otago University.
 Thesis topic: Market Microstructure.
 Primary supervisor is Peter Whigham.

 · Internal Thesis Examiner: Mengjia Mo’s Otago MCom Thesis on Arithmetic Brownian Motion and Option Pricing.
 Mid-2007.